American Robin Facts

 Something else to think about if you want to keep them coming back to your yard is to have a birdbath set out.
 This is so that they can obtain drinking water and also to be able to bathe for cleaning and maintaining their feathers.
 All birds need this year round not just during the summer.
 You can use a heated birdbath in winter.
 There are the kind that is part of the bath itself or you can get a heater to place in a birdbath that you already have.

-Do you have American Robins hanging around your backyard this winter?
-If you live in North America you probably do especially if you have berry bushes or feeders with fruit.
-Let me know if you see any and please feel free to comment below.
+Have you had any American Robins hanging around your backyard this winter?
+If you live in North America you probably do especially if you have berry bushes or feeders that contain fruit in them.